mastodon-sc/mastodon-documentation/docs/partA/numerical_features_tags_the_table_view.md

 ### Exporting table data.

 The data currently displayed in a table view can be exported to CSV.
-When a table window is active, select the menu item `File > Export to CSV`.
+When a table window is active, select the menu item `File > Export > Export to CSV`.
 You will have to specify a saving location and a name.
 Only the data displayed in the currently visible table are saved, and ordered as in the view.
 This means that if you call the command from a selection table, only the current selection will be saved.